Promoting and Teaching British Values at Westmeads

 The Department for Education has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
-At Westmeads these values are carefully addressed using our curriculum and are woven into the ethos of our school.
+At Westmeads these values are carefully addressed using our curriculum and are woven into the values and ethos of our school.

 We have a developmental approach that enables children to develop their understanding of these values throughout their time at our school in order that they become responsible citizens.

 Throughout their time at Westmeads there will be many occasions where children will have the opportunity to vote and for their voices to be heard.
 We understand that the children's opinions about their school are valid and need to be at the heart of our decision making.